Vivian Carter Mason Interviews

 Scope and Contents

 The collection consists of cassette tapes and transcripts of four interviews with Vivian Carter Mason, one of the founders of the Women's Council for Interracial Cooperation.
 Each interview was conducted by Zelda Silverman, and were recorded between March and October of 1978.
 The interviews primarily cover the early 1900s to the 1950s, and largely concern Carter Mason's family history and civil rights issues.
-The interviews have been digitized and can be found on the Old Dominion Univeristy Libraries Digital Collections website.
 The March 24, 1978 interview tape was damaged.
 Although it was restored, some of it is still inaudible.
 Topics covered in this interview include: Carter Mason's experiences trying to find employment, her home town in upstate New York, police in Norfolk in the 1940s, and taking her son to New York to go to school.
 The March 29, 1978 interview includes discussion of her childhood in Auburn New York, Carter family history, slavery, civil rights issues, social work, and a train accident.
 The May 8, 1978 interview includes discussion of her civil rights experiences, job discrimination, black colleges, Adam Powell, the NAACP.
 The October 19, 1978 interview covers civil rights issues, Norfolk politics, the Women's Council on Interracial Cooperation, segregation, Massive Resistance in Norfolk.

 - Other: Date acquired: 07/19/1982